Get a quote

 How home insurance handles a leaking roof

-Let’s break down four common roof leakage scenarios and how your home insurance may respond to each.
+Let’s break down four common roof leakage scenarios and how your home insurance may respond in each.

-Scenario 1: Roof leak caused by a covered peril
+Scenario 1: A roof leak caused by a covered peril

 • Lightning strikes